 Split topics into parts and spread out the sharing of that information.

 Sharing images one at a time.
 My other business is about shooting weddings.
 I might be dying to show my audience a whole luscious gallery of images from a recent wedding.
 Instead, I schedule them out one by one and use them as opportunities to unfurl a beautiful narrative about that couple’s day or to share the value propositions for that particular brand of mine.
 If that wedding has a blog post with all the images in it, I can use each photo I post to Instagram and Facebook as an opportunity to drive traffic to that post where they can see everything at once.

 2. Master pieces and micro pieces

-Another example of splitting your content up is taking a master piece and sectioning out micro stories which stand alone as strong-enough pieces of content.
+Another example of splitting your content up is taking a master piece and sectioning out micro-stories which stand alone as strong-enough pieces of content.
 And then using those tid-bits to point users back to the master piece from which they were extracted.
 For example, the masters of my podcast land in your favorite podcast app every Monday.
 And when I have my shit together, you’ll see and hear posts on my various social platforms with short excerpts from the master episode.
 I try to post these on a Wednesday and a Friday.
-These are tiny bits which add value all on their own and drive traffic back to the master.
-I’m making the effort of creating this content and so I might as well go a tiny bit further to make that huge load of work produce even more value in terms of traffic to my blog, education for my audience and content to keep me at the front of your mind.
+These are tiny bits that add value all on their own and drive traffic back to the master.
+I’m making the effort of creating this content and so I might as well go a tiny bit further to make that huge load of work produces even more value in terms of traffic to my blog, education for my audience, and content to keep me at the front of your mind.

 3. Fit for Platform